In Your House 1: Main event matches

 Before his match with Bret Hart, Lawler introduced a woman obviously younger than himself as his mother, and wished her a happy Mother's Day.
 Moments before the contest, Hart revealed that his knee injury was fake.
 During the contest, referee Earl Hebner became tied upside down in the ropes after being distracted by Shinja.
 While Hebner was tied upside down, Hakushi interfered and performed a diving headbutt to Hart.
 Lawler won the match when he rolled-up Hart for the pinfall.

 The pay-per-view's main event was a standard match for the WWF Championship, where the champion Diesel defended the title against Sid (managed by Ted DiBiase).
 Late in the contest, Diesel performed a Jacknife Powerbomb on Sid and went for the pinfall.
 Tatanka came out and attacked Diesel, which resulted in Diesel retaining the championship via disqualification.
 Tatanka, along with DiBiase, attacked Diesel.
 Sid attempted to perform a powerbomb, but Bam Bam Bigelow ran to the ring, forcing the villains to go to the outside.

 Dark matches

 After the live pay-per-view went off the air there were 3 more dark matches.
+The first match was a qualifier for the King of the Ring tournament between Davey Boy Smith and Owen Hart (managed by Jim Cornette).
+The match went to a fifteen-minute time-limit draw.

+This match was taped for the June 5 episode of Raw.

+The second match was between Bigelow and Tatanka, which Bigelow won after diving off the top rope and hitting a sunset flip for the pin.
+This match was also included on the VHS home video release.

-The first was between The Undertaker and Kama in a standard match, which The Undertaker won after giving Kama a "Tombstone Piledriver".
+The final match of the night was between The Undertaker and Kama in a standard match, which The Undertaker won after giving Kama a "Tombstone Piledriver".
 While this match was not shown on pay-per-view, it was included as a bonus match on the VHS home video release.

-The next dark match was between Bigelow and Tatanka, which Bigelow won after diving off the top rope and hitting a sunset flip for the pin.
-This match was also included on the VHS home video release.

-The final dark match of the night was a qualifier for the King of the Ring tournament between Davey Boy Smith and Owen Hart (managed by Jim Cornette).
-The match went to a fifteen-minute time-limit draw.
-Unlike the other dark matches, this was taped for the June 5 episode of Raw.